dardelean/AWS-CICD-Project/README.md

 Repo to test AWS CodePipeline.
+Can also test CodeBuild and CodeDeploy individually.